 Getting your Amazon Alexa speaker set up and ready to go is pretty hassle free.
 Just follow these steps.

 This will work for standard Amazon Echo and Echo Dot speakers, which are the most popular.
-Echo Show devices need to be plugged in and you follow the on-screen instructions.
+Echo Show devices, such as the new Echo Show 10, need to be plugged in and you follow the on-screen instructions.
 You'll still need the Alexa smartphone app though.

 1. Download the Alexa app on your smartphone or tablet.
 It's available via iOS/Android and of course there's a Fire OS version if you own one of Amazon's own devices.
 You'll need to log in with your Amazon ID (we're assuming you have one, or you'll need to create one), and this will now be your account for Alexa.
 Naturally, if you have an Amazon account with Prime, make sure you use that for the set-up.

-2. In the app go to menu > Settings > Set up new device.
-When that's done, choose the type of Amazon Echo you're going to be adding.
+2. In the app go to More > Add a Device > Amazon Echo.
+Choose the type of Amazon Echo you're going to be adding.

 4. If you need to put your speaker back into pairing mode then just press the button on the top.